To opt out of CWA Local 13101 dues:

 CWA Local 13101 is a private organization with minimal obligations to disclose financial information to members.

 However, the IRS requires unions’ 990 tax return to be a public document, and these can be found online at sites like this.
 CWA Local 13101 you can find the most recent report here.

 Additionally, CWA Local 13101 is required to file annual financial reports with the U.S. Department of Labor that provide more detailed information about the union’s finances, including how much it spends on certain political and lobbying activities.
-The most recent report filed by CWA Local 13101 is available here.
+Here is the 2022 filing.

 A portion of the dues paid by CWA Local 13101 members goes to support the CWA headquarters.

 The CWA headquarters collected $119 million from affiliated local unions in fiscal year 2022, according to reports the union must file with the U.S. Dept. of Labor.

 In 2022 alone:

 - $9.5 million was spent by CWA on divisive political candidates, causes and lobbying including $35,000 paid to the Local Progress Policy Institute, a policy organization that advocates for defunding the police.